International School of Amsterdam

 The International School of Amsterdam (founded in 1964) is a private international school located in the city of Amstelveen, over 11 km away from the city centre of Amsterdam.
 It hosts students from over 60 countries from pre-kindergarten to 12th grade (ages 3–18).
 The official language and language of instruction of the school is English.
 Dutch, French, German, Japanese, Mandarin, and Spanish are offered as additional languages.
 Around 60 other languages are spoken within the school community.
 The academic program is based on the International Baccalaureate Programme.

-As of the 2020-2021 school year, annual tuition rates vary from €17,870 to €25,650.
-In addition, the school charges a capital fee of €2,800, a €275 application fee, and a PTA fee of €35 per student.
+As of the 2023-2024 school year, annual tuition rates vary from €19,900 to €28,565.
+In addition, the school charges a capital fee of €3,075, a €300 application fee, and a PTA fee of €35 per student.

 History

-Founded in 1964, ISA was the first authorised IB World School, offering International Baccalaureate programmes from pre-school through grade 12.
+The school was founded in 1964, and began offering the International Baccalaureate Diploma in 1979, adding the Middle Years program in 1992. in 1997, with the introduction of the Primary Years program, ISA became the first school to offer International Baccalaureate programmes from pre-school through grade 12.